 - This may be used for initial assessment, but formal audiometry is preferable.

 - Masking the other ear: putting a finger in the other ear is insufficient.
 If the tragus is rubbed at the same time, this will provide sufficient masking in most tests except for use of a loud voice.
 Alternatively, continuously rubbing a piece of paper between the thumb and index finger produces a consistent broadband sound.
-To test for loud noises, a Bárány noise box needs to be used.

 - Tuning forks are often used to test at chosen frequencies.
 Other methods include whisper, rubbed fingers and a ticking watch.